 The United Nations was founded in 1945 as a global association of governments that facilitates cooperation in international law, security, economic development, and social equality.
 With aims to protect human rights and achieve world peace, it is a center for governments to communicate and develop strategies to reach these ends.
 Since 1947, October 24 has been called United Nations Day to commemorate the anniversary of the UN’s creation.
 In 1971, the United Nations General Assembly adopted a resolution recommending that the day be observed as a public holiday by member states.
-For a brief and insightful history of United Nations Day and the UU@UN, check out "They called it UN Day" (PDF) by Frank B. Frederick, a UU lawyer who was involved with starting UN Day and the UU@UN.
+For a brief and insightful history of United Nations Day and the UU@UN, check out "They called it UN Day" (PDF) by Frank B. Frederick, a UU lawyer who was involved with starting UN Day and with the UU@UN.

-UUs at the UN
+Unitarian Universalists at the UN

 The history of Unitarian Universalist involvement in the United Nations dates back to its very beginnings.
 Along with a number of other Unitarian volunteers, Elvira Fradkin was present in San Francisco at the founding of the United Nations on October 24, 1945.
 Fradkin went on to be a strong supporter active throughout the UN system, including serving as the UN representative for the American Unitarian Association.

-The Unitarian Universalist Office at the UN was created in 1962 at the recommendation of the U.S. Ambassador to the UN at the time and a Unitarian, Adlai Stevenson.
+The Unitarian Universalist Association Office at the UN was created in 1962 at the recommendation of the U.S. Ambassador to the UN at the time and a Unitarian, Adlai Stevenson.
 From leading the faith caucus to establish the International Criminal Court, to overcoming UN apathy about sexual orientation & gender identity issues, the UU@UN has a long history of providing strong leadership in all aspects of human rights at a policy level through UN consultative status.
 Read more about the history of the UU@UN and how the UU Office works at the UN.

 In UU Congregations

 We encourage ministers, lay leaders, and youth and adult Envoys to take advantage of our prepared materials and/or to develop their own ideas for a UN Sunday service.
 Consider enlisting a UU@UN Envoy or a special UN speaker to present the sermon.
 We especially encourage a multigenerational service, including children, youth, young adults, adults, and seniors working together in the preparation and execution of UN Sunday.
-Further, we urge congregations to organize related religious education sessions.
-Our UN Religious Education curriculum (UN Me) is available on our UN Sunday webpage: www.uua.org/unsunday.
-Also on our website is a short, insightful history of UN Day and UU history at the UN which can be a great additional resource to use.
-This downloadable document, entitled, “They called it UN Day,” is written by UU lawyer Frank B. Frederick, who was involved in the creation of UN Day and the UU@UN.
+Further, we urge congregations to organize related religious education activities.
+Our UN Religious Education curriculum, "UN Me," is available online.